-In the E1 reaction, the first thing that starts to happen is that the leaving group is leaved.
+In the E1 reaction, the first step is the elimination of the leaving group.
 In the E2 reaction, on the other hand, these reactions occur simultaneously to create a double bond.
-Therefore, the following reactions occur at once.
+Therefore, the following reaction occurs at once.

 The stability of the carbocation is not relevant in the E2 reaction because no carbocation is formed.
 The E2 reaction occurs at all alkyl groups, tertiary, secondary and primary.
 Since there are no intermediates, the E2 reaction is a one-step elimination reaction.

 Also, since the reaction occurs in a single step, the rate of the E2 reaction involves both the nucleophilic reagent (basic compound) and the reacting molecules.

 Anti-Elimination (Antiperiplanar) Causes the Synthetic Reaction to Proceed

 What is the key to the E2 reaction?
 It’s stereochemistry.

 If a new double bond is created in a compound with an alkyl chain attached to it, then two types of compounds are created.
 These are so-called E/Z isomers, and there are two types: cis and trans.
 For this, which of the following compounds is produced in the E2 reaction?

 In order to understand this, you must learn two things